UML diagrams and Literate Code Maps from code in GitHub repositories - instantly!

 Remember, free users can add as much of their own additional PlantUML markup as they want - that's not limited.
 As there can be many Python classes per module, I'm hoping people should be able to create reasonable diagrams with free accounts.

-Please send any of your feedback to email@example.com - I would be most interested and will reply.
+Please send any of your feedback to email@example.com - I will be most interested and will reply.